+It’s a matter of trial and error but here’s some examples.
 Pumpkin loves corn, beans, and radish; cabbages love beans, celery, and onions; beetroot loves broccoli, lettuce, and onions.
-Be sure that you Pin these helpful charts and if you need seedlings you can get yours here

 Companion Planting Video Tutorial

 Learn the art of Companion Planting by harnessing flower power in your veggie beds.
-You are going to be thrilled with the results and this video tutorial gives you some excellent info.
+You are going to be thrilled with the results and this video tutorial gives you some excellent information that we are sure you will not be aware of.
 Click Play above ^